primatejs/primate/README.md

 # Primate

-An expressive, minimal and extensible framework for JavaScript.
+Expressive, minimal and extensible framework for JavaScript.

 ## Getting started